royyandzakiy/royyandzakiy/README.md

 - Embedded firmware for IoT, medical, and industrial devices
 - RTOS-based systems using Zephyr and FreeRTOS
 - Connectivity-heavy devices using BLE, Wi-Fi, and MQTT
-- Sensor data acquisition under real-time and throughput constraints
+- Medical sensor data acquisition with high throughput and high data integrity requirements
 - Previously also on rugged offline-first smart farming feeders mainly utilized in rural areas with minimal to no connectivity infrastructure
 - Firmware architecture, refactoring, and system cleanup
 - Native Windows tooling for device communication and diagnostics